SwissDataScienceCenter/renku-python/README.rst

 information on Git LFS usage in renku can be found in the `Data in Renku
 <https://renku.readthedocs.io/en/latest/user/data.html>`_ section of the docs.

+Renku uses CWL to execute recorded workflows when calling `renku update` or `renku rerun`.
+CWL depends on NodeJs to execute the workflows, so installing `NodeJs <https://nodejs.org/en/download/package-manager/>`_ is required if you want to use those features.

 .. _pipx-before-reference: